BUSINESS & LEGAL AFFAIRS FOR ALTERNATIVE/REALITY TV PROGRAMMING AND DISTRIBUTION

 (LAWF-4037) - 2 UNITS

-Reality-based television programming has established itself as a staple alongside sitcoms and dramas on network schedules, and is the bread and butter for many cable networks.
-Whether it be "American Idol," "The Bachelor," "Survivor," "Deal or No Deal" or "The Kardashians," the ins-and-outs of acquiring formats, developing and ultimately producing this type of programming is critical to becoming a successful agent, business or legal affairs executive in the television business today.
+Reality-based television programming has established itself as a staple alongside sitcoms and dramas for broadcasters and over-the-top services (e.g., Netflix, Hulu and Amazon Prime), and is the bread and butter for many cable networks.
+Whether it be "The Voice," "The Bachelor," "Survivor," "The Real Housewives of (Fill in the Blank)" or "Nailed It!," the ins-and-outs of acquiring formats, developing and ultimately producing this type of programming is critical to becoming a successful agent, business or legal affairs executive in the television business today.